dzhavat/potential-changes-for-github/README.md

 ![Demo](demo.gif)

-Warning: This extension is still in a very early stage and it serves as a proof of concept.
-Please keep that in mind when you use it.

 Currently, the extension has the following limitations:
 - Sometimes the button will not appear when you navigate to a file view.
 Usually refreshing the page solves the problem.